n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.invoiceninja.md

     * Delete a vendor
     * Perform actions on an vendor (ex. archive, restore)
     * Get data of a vendor
-    * Get data of all vendor
+    * Get data of all vendors
 * Invoice
     * Create a new invoice
     * Update an existing invoice